 Local target (large blocks)

-This option provides the fastest backup job performance but reduces the deduplication ratio, because with larger data blocks it is less likely to find identical blocks.
+This option provides the fastest job performance but reduces the deduplication ratio, because with larger data blocks it is less likely to find identical blocks.

-This option provides a better deduplication ratio and reduces the size of a backup file because of reduced data block sizes.
+This option provides a better deduplication ratio and reduces the size of a file because of reduced data block sizes.

-This option provides the maximum deduplication ratio and the smallest size of backup files that allows you to reduce the amount of traffic over WAN.
+This option provides the maximum deduplication ratio and the smallest size of files that allows you to reduce the amount of traffic over WAN.